dair-ai/keep-learning-ml/README.md

 - A piece of code
 - A piece of news on AI

+As you can see, you don't need to be an expert at anything.
+This is to encourage you to learn something new everyday.

 ### Why should you join?

 To encourage yourself to keep learning everyday and of course to meet/connect with awesome people from the ML community.